-Every year as each local Super Kids Classic committees worked to put on their own events, a much larger dream was gaining momentum.
-They wanted to give their Super Kids the chance to compete in a national competition, where they could challenge others like themselves from across the nation.
-On August 9, 2003, that dream became a reality in the derby hometown of Akron, Ohio.
-Thus it was that Derby Downs became the home of another wonderful race: the National Super Kids Classic, Inc.
+As the years passed, a larger dream began to take shape – to give Super Kids the opportunity to compete in a national competition, where they could challenge others like themselves from across the nation.
+This dream became a reality on August 9, 2003, in the derby hometown of Akron, Ohio, when Derby Downs became the home of the National Super Kids Classic, Inc.